SiaFoundation/siad/modules/feemanager/README.md

 There are two types of fees that are supported by the FeeManager:
  - One Time Fees
- - Reoccurring Fees
+ - Recurring Fees

 **One Time Fees**
 The One Time Fees will charge the user a fixed amount once.
 Applications can use this as a setup fee or can use this to charge for various actions as the application is used.

-**Reoccurring Fees**
+**Recurring Fees**
-The Reoccurring Charge Fee will charge the user a fix amount each payout period.
+The Recurring Fees will charge the user a fixed amount each payout period.

 The payout period is one month and all fees are paid out at the end of the payout period.
 During the month, any one time or recurring fees will accrue.